 The Mile High City of Denver has far more to offer visitors and residents than incredibly views, the Denver Broncos, and skiing opportunities.
 Denver is also a city that has countless historical buildings, some of which are reportedly haunted by former residents and/or workers.

 Ghost hunters can come to Denver to check out any of the following haunted hotels the city has to offer.
 This list is a small sampling of the many haunted hotels and other buildings throughout this famous city.

-Join us as we explore a few of the most haunted hotels in Denver, CO.
+Join us as we explore the most haunted hotels in Denver, CO.

 Back in 1890, a palatial sandstone mansion was built in Denver.
 The Patterson mansion initially belonged to Thomas B. Croke.
 According to legend, he only ever entered the stunning residence once and vowed never to return.
 Something within the confines of the home chilled him to the core.

 The house went on to be the family home of Thomas M. Patterson.
 His family stayed in the home for multiple decades before transferring ownership.
 The building, which has served as everything from a radio station to a dance studio, has a history of paranormal activity and bizarre occurrences.

 Over the years, people have seen the ghost of Thomas Patterson wandering the home.
 People have also done work in the home only to find it undone the following day.
 Two guard dogs were found dead after being left alone in the home one night.
 They apparently leapt from a three-story window to their deaths.

 People have heard footsteps, knocks on walls, disembodied voices, and even babies crying.
 The mansion has also been home to multiple suicides and other strange occurrences.
 Whatever the cause for the unusual activity is, the Patterson Inn is definitely one of the most haunted locations in Denver.

 2. Oxford HotelStay Here